slub/efre-lod-api/README.md

 # efre-lod-api
-Flask API to access the elasticsearch-data transformed by efre-lod-elasticsearch tools
+Flask API to access your Linked-Open-Data contained in an elasticsearch-cluster.

 # Requirements